cardosource/cardosource/README.md

 - Always on the lookout for new and exciting challenges to tackle
 - Let's build something great together.

+I am an individual who believes in freedom and equality, tired of seeing power being concentrated in inefficient policies.
+As a crypto-anarchist, I see technology as a powerful tool to protect privacy and freedom.

+Furthermore, I am an LGBTQIA+ rights activist and fight against all forms of oppression and discrimination.
+With a punk mindset, I challenge established norms and seek radical changes.

 ## 🌐 Socials: